Bayesian modelling and quantification of Raman spectroscopy

 A further advantage of Raman spectroscopy is that the amplitudes of the peaks increase linearly with the concentration of the molecule \citep{Jones1999}.
 A dilution study can be performed to measure Raman spectra at a range of known concentrations.
 By fitting a linear regression model to this data, it is then possible to estimate the limit of detection (LOD) for the molecule, which is the minimum concentration that the Raman peaks can be distinguished from noise:

-where $\sigma_\epsilon$ is the standard deviation of the additive white noise and $\beta_p$ is the linear regression coefficient for peak $p$.
+where $\sigma_\epsilon$ is the standard deviation of the additive white noise and $\beta_p$ is the linear regression coefficient for peak $p$ that measures the relationship between amplitude and concentration.
 The LOD is usually only estimated for the single, largest peak (univariate calibration).
 For example, the LOD for the \textsf{EtOH} peak at 880 cm$^{-1}$ has been estimated as 1.2 millimolar (mM) concentration \citep{Boyaci2012}.
 This can be used to estimate the alcohol content of commodity spirits, such as whisky, vodka, or gin, as well as to detect counterfeits \citep{Ellis2017}.